MizanMahadzir/Team-IMN/README.md

 # Triangle

-The DLL version of the GUI based Fraction project at:
+1-The DLL version of the GUI based Fraction project at:

 https://github.com/MizanMahadzir/Triangle/tree/main/(2)TriangleDLL